 I had been so focused on drowning out our mother’s pain that I had failed to detect the softer cries answering hers.
 I heard them now, echoing down from our sister’s nursery on the top floor.
 They were as tortured as our mother’s, as though some part of her infant mind understood what was happening.

 Amelia’s wailing gained a frantic edge as she released the railing to palm the air, signaling her desire to be picked up.
-I forced myself to move forward and wipe her face off as best I could before lifting her from the crib.
+I forced myself to move forward through my confusion and fear, wiped her face off as best I could, and then lifted her from the crib.
 She immediately began to quiet.

 “The closet,” Marcus said as he shut the door to the nursery.